lynxmaestro/efs/README.md

 Security group used in EFS should allow NFS port as this is the protocol used by EFS.
 (2049)

 # Create and Ec2 instance and prepare the Docroot and mount the EFS volume
+Create an instance which neccessary packages installed on the instance including apache , php etc. <br/>
+The apache document root should be mounted to EFS storage so that multiple instances can be mounted to the same EFS volume. <br/>

+# Create an ASG and attach a load balancer